MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPIndexedPropertyKeys.md

 # Get-PnPIndexedPropertyKeys

 ## SYNOPSIS

+> [!TIP]
+> We encourage you to make improvements to this documentation.
+Please navigate to https://github.com/pnp/powershell/blob/dev/documentation/Get-PnPIndexedPropertyKeys.md to change this file.

 Returns the keys of the property bag values that have been marked for indexing by search

 ## SYNTAX